Making AI Evaluation Deployment Relevant Through Context Specification

 \subsection{The Need for Well-Defined Constructs}

-Addressing the gap between current evaluation outcomes and what stakeholders need requires a shift from generic performance metrics toward explicitly defining the outcomes and behaviors that matter in a given deployment environment, and translating them into concrete measurement targets--also referred to as "constructs".
+Addressing the gap between current evaluation outcomes and what stakeholders need requires a shift from generic performance metrics toward explicitly defining the outcomes and behaviors that matter in deployment and translating them into concrete measurement targets--also referred to as "constructs".
 This process of turning diffuse ideas into precise, measurable constructs is known as construct systematization and is widely used in other measurement domains\cite{chouldechova_shared_2024}.

-Existing approaches to construct development for AI evaluation fall into several categories.
+Techniques for construct development within AI evaluation currently fall into several categories.
 Some benchmarks overlook constructs entirely, treating scores as self-interpreting without specifying what real-world concept they are meant to capture \cite{bean_measuring_2025, salaudeen_measurement_2025}.
-Others import constructs from model tuning and optimization processes inside the AI stack, where labels like ``reasoning'' or ``helpfulness'' are treated as self-evident concepts rather than being fully defined for repeatable observation and measurement \cite{chouldechova_shared_2024}.
-A complementary set of methods such as co-design, participatory techniques, and human-centered design are used to surface rich, locally grounded constructs around values, harms, and preferences, but primarily to support the design of systems rather than their evaluation \cite{world_economic_forum_ai_nodate,delgado_participatory_2023,mangold_design_2025,friedman_value_2002}.
+Others import constructs from model tuning and optimization processes inside the AI stack, where labels like ``reasoning'' or ``helpfulness'' are treated as self-evident concepts rather than fully defined measurement goals \cite{chouldechova_shared_2024}.
+A complementary set of methods such as co-design, participatory techniques, and human-centered design are used to define locally grounded constructs related to values, harms, and preferences, but primarily to support system design rather thanevaluation \cite{world_economic_forum_ai_nodate,delgado_participatory_2023,mangold_design_2025,friedman_value_2002}.